inspire-eu-validation/view-service/iso-19128/at09-getcapabilities-view-service-metadata-in-dicovery-service.md

   * If scenario 1,

-    * Check that [MetadataUrl](#metadataUrl) exists.
+    * Check if [MetadataUrl](#metadataUrl) element exists.
 Otherwise the test fails.

   * Regardless of the scenario, if [MetadataUrl](#metadataUrl) exists,

     * Send a request to get the metadata document.

-        * Check that the metadata document is correct.
+        * Check if the metadata document obtained is correct.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.1, Requirement 9